ideafablabs/partymechanics/README.md

 https://kinsta.com/knowledgebase/convert-myisam-to-innodb/

-[/zone-plus-one](https://github.com/ideafablabs/partymechanics/tree/master/zone-plus-one) contains files for the Plus One Zones WordPress plugin-in-progress: Functions for creating and working with tables for zones, zone tokens, and plus-ones registered by touching a zone token to a particular zone's RFID-reader microcontroller installation.
+[/zone-plus-one](https://github.com/ideafablabs/partymechanics/tree/master/zone-plus-one) contains files for the Plus One Zones WordPress plugin-in-progress:
+* Functions for creating and working with tables for zones, zone tokens, and plus-ones registered by touching a zone token to a particular zone's RFID-reader microcontroller installation.
+* A custom Plus One Zones admin menu page which just contains testing stuff at the moment, and a custom Manage Zone Names submenu page that lets you add new zones and edit the names of existing zones.